00Beetzncheez00/htb-reports/htb-blue.md

 ![](https://github.com/00Beetzncheez00/images/blob/main/blue-8.png)

 7. Nice.
 Now we have access to the target system.
 Let's see if we can get a meterpreter session out of this.
 And if so migrate the to a more stable process (say lsass), and pull some usernames and password hashes for later use.
-(Attachments X - X)
+(Attachments 7 - 11)

 **Attachment 7**